KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 **Max number of constructed variables**: max number of variables to construct (default: 1000).
 The constructed variables allow to extract numerical or categorical values resulting from computing formula applied to existing variable (e.g. YearDay of a Date variable, Mean of a Numerical Variable from a Table Variable).

 **Max number of text features**: max number of text features to construct (default: 10,000).
 Text features are constructed from variables of type Text or TextList available in the main table or any secondary tables.
 By default, features are created using words.

 **Max number of trees**: max number of trees to construct.
 The constructed trees allow to combine variables, either native or constructed (default: 10).

 **Max number of pairs of variables**: max number of pairs of variables to analyze during data preparation (default: 0).
 The pairs of variables are preprocessed using a bivariate discretization method.
 Pairs of variables are not available in regression analysis.

 By default, few features are constructed to get a good trade-off between accuracy, interpretability and deployment speed.
 Maximum interpretability and deployment speed can be achieved by choosing no feature to be built.
-Conversely, choosing more feature to construct allows to train more accurate predictors at the cost of computation time and loss of interpretability.
+Conversely, choosing more features to construct allows to train more accurate predictors at the cost of computation time and loss of interpretability.

 - Variable construction